 Authorities say awareness alone will not fix the problem, but that it will take a combination of actions to change behaviors.
 Research shows that teens whose parents take an active role in their teen’s driver education are involved in fewer and less severe crashes.

 One thing parents can do is to enter a safe-driving agreement with their teen.
 There will always be a scenario when a teenager is drunk driving from a party.
-Well, do not afraid Steven Lukach III is an experienced New Jersey drunk driving lawyer.
 A leading insurance company has even developed a downloadable Parent-Teen Driving Agreement.
 There is an agreement developed for each state, and Colorado’s reflects Colorado state laws.

 So, as we near Memorial Day, take time to honor our fallen service men and women and take time to talk to your teen about safety behind the wheel.
 You’ll be glad you did.